Family: Legumiosae (pea family)

 - coughs, bronchitis, asthma, whooping cough, tuberculosis, etc. - moves mucus from lungs

-- skin conditions: eczema, psoriasis, sores, infection, rashes, fungus, etc.
+- skin conditions: eczema, psoriasis, sores, infection, rashes, fungus, etc. (for its detoxing abilities)

 - eye conditions: pink eye, sties, inflammation, etc.